 Modern “Man of the Crowd”: Ernest Hemingway’s Post-War Flâneur cites examples from Hemingway’s life and work to support the existence of a modern, post-war version of the nineteenth-century flâneur.
 Both Hemingway and his fictional avatars become what she calls post-war wounded flâneur figures, engaging in flånerie with a different kind of detachment than their predecessors, having witnessed the modern spectacle of war destroy the very cities that produced the original flâneur in the first place.
 As a person marked and changed by war, the post-war flâneur observes, perambulates, and writes about cityscapes and landscapes as places marked and changed by war.

-Dr. Mintler is temporarily serving as the Interim Director of the Expository Writing Program at the University of Oklahoma, where she teaches First-Year Writing courses influenced by her research in cultural studies, visual culture, popular culture, fashion and sartorial culture, modernism, theory, gender, class, work, and American and African-American literature.
+During a time of transition, Dr. Mintler servied as Interim Director of the Expository Writing Program at the University of Oklahoma, where she teaches First-Year Writing courses influenced by her research in cultural studies, visual culture, popular culture, fashion and sartorial culture, modernism, theory, gender, class, work, and Modernist, British, American and African-American literature.